 Moreover, they are asked, as far as possible, to modify their usual schedules to limit rush-hour crowds in mass transit systems.

 It is also important to wash your hands thoroughly for at least 20 seconds before and after using public transit.

 In a red zone, ridesharing with someone who does not live at the same address as you is not recommended.
 If there is no alternative to ridesharing, it is preferable for the passenger to sit in the back of the vehicle.
-It is also important to follow the health recommendations for everyone, avoid sharing items and to disinfect any surfaces the passenger touched at the end of the work day.
+It is also important to follow the health recommendations, avoid sharing items and to disinfect any surfaces the passenger touched at the end of the work day.
 Wearing a face covering, also called a homemade mask, is strongly recommended when it is not possible to keep a distance of 2 metres from other people.
 Workers who wear a medical mask at work are advised to keep the same mask provided by the employer when ridesharing.
 If you have to rideshare, try to do it with the same person every time and keep the number of people in the car to a minimum.
 If you do not follow this recommendation, you will be liable to a fine.